Parish Pastoral Council

 What is the Purpose of the Parish Pastoral Council?

-The Pastoral Council’s main interest includes Church Liturgy, Baptismal Preparation, Bereavement Support, Faith Formation and Parish Communications.
+The Pastoral Council’s main focus includes Church Liturgy, Baptismal Preparation, Bereavement Support, Faith Formation and Parish Communications.

 The Pastoral Council: